John Wilce: Honors

-Family
+Personal life and death

-Wilce was survived by his wife, Minerva Connor Wilce, sons Jay and James M. "Jim" Wilce (1922–1988), and daughters Roseanne Wilce Pearcy and Dorothy Wilce Krause, along with many grandchildren, amongst whom are the nationally known sports and outdoors photographer Anne Krause (1952–2006) and James M. "Jim" Wilce, Jr., a linguistic anthropologist at Northern Arizona University.
+Wilce and his wife Minerva Connor Wilce had four children: sons Jay and James M. "Jim" Wilce (1922–1988), and daughters Rosanne Wilce Pearcy and Dorothy Wilce Krause.
+Among their many grandchildren are the sports and outdoors photographer Anne Krause (1952–2006) and James M. "Jim" Wilce, Jr., a linguistic anthropologist at Northern Arizona University.

+Wilce suffered a stroke in March 1962 and was hospitalized for several weeks at University Hospital in Columbus.
+He died in May 1963 at his home in Westerville, Ohio, a suburb of Columbus.